-The purpose of the Program is to create and maintain an educational environment that promotes critical thinking as well as clinical knowledge and skills necessary to exercise sound medical decision-making and to provide a broad range of diagnostic and therapeutic services to patients across the lifespan, in diverse settings.
+The purpose of the Physician Assistant (PA) program is to create and maintain an educational environment that promotes critical thinking as well as clinical knowledge and skills necessary to exercise sound medical decision-making and to provide a broad range of diagnostic and therapeutic services to patients across the lifespan, in diverse settings.
 The program also strives to develop compassionate, professional and ethically-minded clinicians.

 While PA practice is primarily centered on patient care, PAs will also be prepared to take on educational, research and administrative roles as well.
 As such, PA students must have an understanding of biostatistics, research methodology and other research principals.